-\Although UMHB currently uses Accuplacer to determine placement in mathematics, other placement tests are acceptable.
+Although UMHB currently uses Accuplacer to determine placement in mathematics, other placement tests are acceptable.
 The table below gives the scores required to place out of MATH 1300 and into MATH 1306.

 Placement Test Score to Place out of MATH 1300 and into MATH 1306

-Accuplacer (Algel bra)63 or above
+Accuplacer (Algel

-THEA (Math)

-Compass (Algebra a)

-ASSET (Algebra)
+1 (0

+())